 Examples of allowable expenses include travel to partner sites, specialized equipment, software, database access, course buyouts, grad stipends, and summer salary.
-The program would not typically pay for activities such as travel to professional meetings or standard operating expenses, or honoraria for collaborators and/or partners.
+The program would not typically pay for activities such as travel to professional meetings, standard operating expenses, or honoraria for collaborators and/or partners.
 These would be expected to be covered through existing resources.

 The Partnership award application should be completed in NUGrant by the applicant, endorsed (via a letter of support) and approved by the department chair, and routed to the Associate Dean for Research in the College of Arts and Sciences.